 The General Assembly enacted “hardship rules” that would allow qualification of a person for Medicaid and allow a Community Spouse to retain a certain level of assets even if DSS imposes a transfer sanction on an earlier transfer.

-The adopted Hardship Rule allows a Community Spouse to retain the previously protected income (see “TREATMENT OF INCOME” below), slightly more than $60,000 of Countable Assets, and a homeplace with equity of less than $536,000 . . . and still qualify for a finding of Hardship if other hardship conditions are met.
+The adopted Hardship Rule allows a Community Spouse to retain the previously protected income (see “TREATMENT OF INCOME” below), up to 60% of CSRA discussed above, and a homeplace with equity of less than $500,000 . . . and still qualify for a finding of Hardship if other hardship conditions are met.

 Mason Law maintains that the Hardship Exception to the imposition of Transfer Sanctions should not be viewed as a pre-application planning opportunity.
 In other words, do not plan on transferring assets in excess of the Hardship levels outlined in the preceding paragraph and plan to argue “hardship”.
 While that tactic may work for a limited time, we believe it flaunts the spirit of the hardship rules (that they be reserved for unintentional cases of hardship) and would incur the wrath of legislators who had made a good faith effort to provide some relief to cases that warranted the relief.
 We believe abuse of this exception would invite a legislative response.